 copy the server into a directory of your choosing (to keep things clean):

-mv minecraft_server.*.jar minecraft
+mkdir minecraft mv minecraft_server.*.jar minecraft cd minecraft

 Step 3 – Set up the shell script